Haider1234567890/License-Plate-Recognition/README.md

+# Easier way to run:
+# Download the Zip,
+# Extract the file then open in vscode and run in google colab.
+# Then upload the images to the google colab notebook and run the code.

 # License Plate Detection Project

 This project is a simple license plate detection system implemented in Python using OpenCV, EasyOCR, and Matplotlib libraries.